ut-amrl/ObVi-SLAM/README.md

 - Bounding box projection math
 - Implementation details not discussed in the main paper

-ROS implementation coming late 2023/early 2024.
+ROS implementation coming spring 2024.

 Please email amanda.adkins4242@gmail.com with any questions!